Sports Premium Funding

 We have also been able to use the funding to continue to invest in sports equipment for the whole school.
 We also continue to be a member of the Kingston School Sports Partnership.

-To find out more and how we spend the funding please see our action plan & impacts below.
+To find out more and how we spend the funding please see our document below.